-- 9.61 Forecasts for the growth of all forms of road transport associated with the projected increase in air passengers were undertaken based on the modal split indicated by our surveys.
-This showed the following expected Peak daily vehicle movements associated with the Airport - See figure 27. - 9.62 Although the forecast increase is significant several key points need to be considered - The forecasts are based upon, high passenger growth scenario; - The vehicle movement forecasts relate to a peak day within the busy summer period, so traffic flows will not be at this level throughout the year;
+- 9.62 Forecasts for the growth of all forms of road transport associated with the projected increase in air passengers were undertaken based on the modal split indicated by our surveys and base traffic flow data from a typical peak day in 2017.
+This showed the following expected Peak daily vehicle movements associated with the Airport See figure 27. - 9.63 Although the forecast increase is significant several key points need to be considered - - The forecasts are based upon, high passenger growth scenario; - The vehicle movement forecasts relate to a peak day within the busy summer period, so traffic flows will not be at this level throughout the year;